DataDog/documentation/content/en/developers/metrics/metrics_type.md

 * [With a custom Agent Check][1]
 * [With the Datadog API][2]

-**Note**: for a RATE metric , when a `0` value is submitted then `null` is stored within Datadog.
+**Note**: for a `RATE` metric, when a `0` value is submitted, `null` is stored within Datadog.

 [1]: /developers/metrics/agent_metrics_submission/?tab=rate
 [2]: /api/?lang=python#post-timeseries-points
 {{% /tab %}}
 {{% tab "GAUGE" %}}

-**GAUGE metric type represents the value of a particular thing over time.** It's a snapshot of a value associated with a timestamp.
+**The `GAUGE` metric type represents the value of a particular thing over time.** It is a snapshot of a value associated with a timestamp.

-For instance let's say the `number.of.requests.gauge` metric is reported every 30 seconds to Datadog with the GAUGE type for `server:web_1`.
+For instance, say that the `number.of.requests.gauge` metric is reported every 30 seconds to Datadog with the `GAUGE` type for `server:web_1`.

 Each data point represents the overall number of requests received at a point in time.
-The metric has then the following shape:
+The metric then has the following shape:

 * `10` for the first 30 seconds
 * `30` for the second interval of 30 seconds
 * `30` for the last interval of 30 seconds

-Then this pattern starts again, but it increases over time since the GAUGE metric type keeps track of how many requests have already been received:
+Then this pattern starts again, but it increases over time since the `GAUGE` metric type keeps track of how many requests have already been received:

 {{< img src="developers/metrics/metric_types/gauge_metric.png" alt="Gauge Metric" responsive="true">}}